apecloud/kubeblocks/docs/user_docs/backup-and-restore/backup-repo.md

     ```yaml
     backupRepo:
       create: true
       storageProvider: s3
       config:
         region: cn-northwest-1
         bucket: test-kb-backup
       secrets:
         accessKeyId: <ACCESS KEY>
         secretAccessKey: <SECRET KEY>
     ```

     * `region`: specifies the region where S3 is located.
-    * `bucket`: specifies the bucket name of S3
+    * `bucket`: specifies the bucket name of S3.
-    * `accessKeyId`: specifies the Access Key of AWS
+    * `accessKeyId`: specifies the Access Key of AWS.
-    * `secretAccessKey`: specifies the Secret Key of AWS
+    * `secretAccessKey`: specifies the Secret Key of AWS.

     :::note

-    1. For KubeBlocks v0.6.0, the available `storageProvider` can be set as `s3`, `oss`, and `minio`.
+    1. For KubeBlocks v0.6.0, the available `storageProvider` are `s3`, `oss`, and `minio`.
     2. For different storage providers, the configuration may differ. `config` and `secrets` in the above example are applied to S3.
-    3. You can run the command below to view the supported sotrage provider.
+    3. You can run the command below to view the supported storage provider.

        ```bash
        kubectl get storageproviders.storage.kubeblocks.io